theAvocadoCoder/100-days-of-code/log.md

 ### Day 56: October 13th, Sunday

 **Today's Progress**:
 1. Finished with the geolocation webpage.
-Honestly, it felt nice working with plain HTML and JS after so lomg.
+Honestly, it felt nice working with plain HTML and JS after so long.
 I think I'll do this more often during the weekends.

 **Link(s) to works**:
 1. [Repo for the webpage](https://github.com/theAvocadoCoder/uk-postcodes/) and the [live site](https://github.com/theAvocadoCoder/uk-postcodes/)